 Ethics Program Requirements

-The ethics minor consists of six courses (18 hours).
-These courses may count toward another minor.
+The ethics minor consists of six courses: two introductory courses and your choice of four electives from a slate of multidisciplinary offerings.
+These courses may count toward the College Core or another minor.

 - REST 130 - P2 Ethics in Action

-The list of current courses with an ethics concentration are offered in philosophy, international relations, legal studies, the environment, the media, health care, business, human relationships, social policy, peace and social justice, and religion.
+All the following elective courses have an emphasis on ethics and are offered in the areas of philosophy, international relations, legal studies, the environment, the media, health care, business, human relationships, social policy, peace and social justice, and religion.

 - COMM 205 - P3 Media Issues in Contemporary Culture